HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

   - "What Lies at the End" sheet music by TorbyBrand on Musescore
   - "Revelations" sheet music by hinaflower on Musescore
   - "Heritors of Arcadia" arrangement by bigyihsuan on Musescore
+  - "Twilight of the Gods" piano part by Sme
   - Title theme sheet music by Spencer Riffle on Musescore
   - "Omen", "Preparations (Deliverance)", "Preparations (Pilgrimage)", "Pride and Arrogance", "The Scions' Dance in Purgatory", and "A Distant Promise" by Uzel and The_Burger_King_420
 - NGMansion for original save expansion patch; StanH for Expanded Modular Save and Tequila for Convoy Split
 - Portraits:
   - Jedah, Dragon Duma, and Rodney by L95
   - Zopyrus by RandomWizard and Levin64
+  - Xaizor by epicer
   - all others by hypergammaspaces or IS
 - Battle Animations:
   - Duma battle animation by Nuramon and L95; mapsprite by L95